mwdet/mwdet-ecom-18/.github/pull_request_template.md

 - [ ] Version has been updated on the Dummy `package.json`

 #### PR Etiquette
-- [ ] My Pr title Starts with the JIRA ticket Number in the following format "[DRE-xx]"
+- [ ] My Pr title Starts with the JIRA ticket Number in the following format "[ECOM-xxx]"
 - [ ] I've added labels to my PR to describe the change.

 #### Housekeeping
-- [ ] I have rebased my branch against the main branch by running `git pull --rebase origin main`
+- [ ] I have rebased my branch against the main branch by running `git pull upstream main`

 #### Sanity
 - [ ] I have performed a self-review of my own code